 Simply follow these steps:

-- then click on confirm;
+- click on Edit classifications;

-- open the IFC file with usBIM.viewer +
+- open the IFC file with usBIM

 - select an entity (e.g. a door, a wall, an attic, etc.)